zalyoung/gitlab-handbook/content/handbook/security/product-security/_index.md

 You can find this list in the [StORM repository](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/storm-risk-register/-/issues/?sort=created_date&state=opened&label_name%5B%5D=Department%3A%3AProduct%20Security&first_page_size=20) (internal), or [consult the dashboard here](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/storm-risk-register/-/boards/7816349?label_name[]=Department%3A%3AProduct%20Security) (internal).

 To create a new issue follow this [link](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/storm-risk-register/-/issues/new?issuable_template=ProdSec%20StORM%20Risk%20Template) (internal).
+#### What risks should be in the PSRR?

+- Only vulnerabilities (or a combination of weaknesses), inadequate design choices, or functional logic that exposes GitLab, the product, to compromises and leaks.
 #### Review

 Risks tracked in our risk register are reviewed on a quarterly basis.